Stretch your calves, bro.

 – John F. Kennedy, probably.

-Your calf muscles perform several duties, including flexing the knee and pointing your toe—otherwise known as plantar flexion.
+Your calf muscles perform several duties, including flexing the knee and pointing your toe (plantarflexion).

 When your calves plantarflex all day, they shorten to a point that limits how much they can do the opposite.
 The opposite movement, bringing the toes up, is dorsiflexion.

-The tibialis anterior—the antagonist to the calf muscles and the main muscle on your shin—does this motion, stretching the calf muscles.
+The tibialis anterior—the antagonist to the calf muscles and the main muscle on your shin—brings the toes up, stretching the calf muscles.
 But if your calves are super tight from sports and whatnot, they won’t be able to stretch.

-Effectively, they’re shortened and no longer have the ability to dorsiflex to what’s necessary for optimal posture, performance, and health.
+Most of our lifestyle choices — working out, sitting down, wearing heel-elevated shoes — causes our calves to SHORTEN, and lose the ability to adequately dorsiflex to what’s necessary for optimal posture, performance, and health.